When should the competition be held?

 While it is encouraged to open the competition to anyone, the local host can elect to host a "private" event where only those organization members can participate.
 The host must notify Jr. Home Run Derby Headquarters that they plan to host a 'private' event.

-Your free Local Administrator Kit will include a handbook (contains all the instructions you need on how to set up and run a successful competition), registration forms, participation and award certificates, promotional posters and other information required to host your event.
+Your free Local Host Kit will include a handbook (contains all the instructions you need on how to set up and run a successful competition), participation and award certificates, promotional posters and other information required to host your event.